 iMoney makes it easy to find Islamic FDs too.
 You can just enable the button in the red box, the one that says ‘Show Islamic Products Only’

-EDIT: In June 2020, Stashaway launched a new product called Stashaway Simple, which is not-really-but-kinda-sorta-like a fixed deposit BUT WITH NO WITHDRAWAL RESTRICTIONS
+EDIT: In June 2020, Stashaway launched a new product called Stashaway Simple, which is not-really-but-kinda-sorta-like a fixed deposit BUT WITH NO WITHDRAWAL RESTRICTIONS.
+Versa Asia is another similar option.

 #4 – Gold